missionpinball/mpf-docs/tutorial/6_keyboard.rst

 of action in MPF you want to map them to.
 (Switches, in this case.)

-Here's an example where we map the left flipper button to the ``Z`` key and the right flipper button to the ``/`` key:
+Here's an example where we map the left flipper button to the ``Z`` key and the right flipper button to the ``?`` key:

 ::

     keyboard:
         z:
             switch: s_left_flipper
-        /:
+        "?":
             switch: s_right_flipper

+Note that the question mark is in quotes since it's a non-standard character, and if you don't put it in quotes, it will confuse the YAML parser.

+Also it's weird that the key is the question mark, because if you push that key normally it types a slash.
+(The question mark is the shift option for that key.)
+So if you set a key mapping and it doesn't work, try the other character on the key.)

 Again make sure that you have proper YAML formatting.
-The "z" and "/" entries should indented the same number of spaces, and the "switch" words should be indented further.
+The ``z:`` and ``"?:"`` entries should indented the same number of spaces, and the "switch" words should be indented further.
 Also make sure you have a space to the right of the colon after ``switch:``.
 At first you might think it's